dataesr/mm-notifier-action/README.md

 # mm-notifier-action
-This actions allows to send a message in Mattermost channels in a github actions pipeline.
-It uses github workflow context to display a formatted message on a selected slack channel.
+This actions allows to send a message in a Mattermost channel in a github action pipeline.
+It uses github workflow context to display a formatted message on a selected Mattermost channel.

 ## Inputs